 Remember that your toddler may not always hit with a bad intention.
 However, you cannot ignore the behavior and let them hit.
 Here are ways to stop your toddler from hitting:

-- Analyze the underlying reason and needs: Kids hit and bite as they have a developmental need at this age.
-It could also be due to repressed anger, anxiety, an urge to control the situation, or to protect their things.
+- Analyze the underlying reason and needs: Children hit and bite as they have a developmental need at this age.
+The behavior may represent anger, anxiety, an urge to control the situation, or to protect their things.
 As they grow, babies use their hands and mouth to respond to the situation.

 Once the teeth erupt and motor skills develop, kids experiment and use them to check responses and reactions.
 This is when the parent must teach the child the right thing to do.
-If left unchecked at younger ages, children tend to be aggressive as they grow.
+If left unchecked at younger ages, children may become increasingly aggressive as they grow.

 Hitting and biting in toddlers are common between 18 months and two-and-a-half years (2) as children do not know how to articulate their expressions.
-Biting stops once the child acquires language skills but they could continue hitting.
+Biting should subside once the child acquires language skills but they could continue hitting.

 - Note the triggers: Take note of the reasons that trigger hitting and biting as it helps you understand your child’s aggressive behavior.
 For instance, Roxy thinks Harley’s toys are better than his.
 He takes Harley’s toys and wouldn’t give them back.
 So, Harley hits Roxy to take back his toys.

-Parents could resolve the situation by telling Roxy that his toys are good too.
+Parents might resolve the situation by telling Roxy that his toys are good too.
 And that Harley must learn to share his things.
-This could help avoid such incidents in future..
+This could help avoid such incidents in future.